VincentWei/mg-demos/softkbd2/README.md

-# SoftKBD
+# SoftKBD2

 This demo creates a soft keyboard for touch panel.
 You can use it to input English words (Predictive Text Input) and or Chinese words (Rime).

 Note the most source files are imported from mGi, which is a legacy MiniGUI component.

 ## Features